 Finally, it’s creation time.
 This is where you get a graphic designer to create your visual models.

-In our Authority Accelerator program, we do this in house for our clients as well as create sales brochures and a PDF opt-in.
+We do this in house for VIP clients as well as create sales brochures and a PDF opt-in.

 In this step, you can also create the products you outlined in your package stage.

 How to scale using visual models – The Benefits

 By streamlining all of your Intellectual Property into visual models and packaging your products based on those same visual models, you streamline everything in your business.

 This reduces the amount of time you need to spend developing and delivering products.